LCBC-UiO/flutter_mirrortracing/README.md

 ### Building/releasing
 New devices needs to be added to the apple developer portal Then fastlane match needs to fetch the provisioning profile and update git repo and local keychain `bundle exec fastlane match development`
+(If certificate has expired, first run `bundle exec fastlane match nuke development`)

 Then from the ios folder:
 `bundle exec fastlane firebase_ios`

+If firebase complains, do `firebase login:ci`